bugsalexander/poo-nu/backend/README.md

 ```

 To launch the Apollo server, then navigate to the backend directory, and run `yarn` or `npm install`, followed by `yarn server` or `npm run server`.
 The Apollo server should then be running, displayed with a message.
 The server currently prints out the requests it receives, and the passed-back data.

+By default, the Apollo server listens on port 4000.